DavidBetteridge/DavidBetteridge.github.io/blog_posts/2019-01-10-HuffmanCoding.md

----
+START_META
-layout: post
+DATE: 2019-01-10
-title: Huffman Coding
+TITLE: Huffman Coding
----
+END_META

 Following a conversation with David Turner after the [YorkCodeDojo](https://meetup.com/YorkCodeDojo) on Wednesday night I thought I would have a go at implementing Huffman encoding using C#